bitbasher/VSCode-Profiles-jartisan/README.md

 ### Contact

-For any questions or suggestions, please contact ch.hsyahmedgoheer@gmail.com or open an issue in the repository.
+Please proivide input by opening an issue in the relevant repository, or write to
+* OG Author: ch.hsyahmedgoheer@gmail.com
+* bitbasher: vulcan_ at mac dot com

 Happy coding!